Noelm1989/.github.io.learning-journal-/README.md

 -Success of Others: Don't get jealous of the success of others.
 Instead use their success as an inspiration.
 Also try to figure out how their skills are complementary to your own.

--Procratination: There are always tempting distractions, especially when you are stuck on a problem.
+-Procrastination: There are always tempting distractions, especially when you are stuck on a problem.
 Recognize these temptations and resist.